Real-Time with act-sse

 let state = projCache.get(id) ?? broadcast.getState(id); // ← already patched!

-mutator(state); // patches applied twice
+mutator(state); // patches applied a second time

-let state = projCache.get(id) ?? await db.select(id) ?? defaultState();
+let state = projCache.get(id) ?? (await db.select(id)) ?? defaultState();

 mutator(state);